Bureau Had a Record 15,000 Special Agent Candidates Apply

-After the events of September 11th, the FBI identified several skills that were, and still are, needed.
+After the events of September 11, the FBI identified several skills that were, and still are, needed.
 These include computer science, engineering, foreign counter intelligence, military intelligence, physical sciences and foreign language skills in Arabic, Farsi, Pashtu, Urdu, Chinese, Japanese, Korean, Russian, Spanish and Vietnamese.
-The on-line response in these areas was far greater than expected.
+The online response in these areas was far greater than expected.
 It is reported that 4,500 of the 15,000 applications received indicated expertise in one or more of these highly critical areas.

-FBI Special Agents are a highly diverse corps of men and women who are united in their common desire to fight injustice and make a positive difference in the nation and world.
-"The FBI is strengthened when it reflects the diverse population it serves," Mueller said.
+FBI special agents are a highly diverse corps of men and women who are united in their common desire to fight injustice and make a positive difference in the nation and world.
+“The FBI is strengthened when it reflects the diverse population it serves,” Mueller said.